serodriguez68/learning-spring-data-jpa/README.md

  introduce null safety.

 # Chapter 5 - More Repository Types
+Notes for these sections were not taken in detail.
+I recommend you go and watch the matching LinkedIn Learning video if you will be working with any of these repository types.

 ## Spring Data MongoDb Example
-Notes for this section were not taken in detail.
-I recommend you go and watch the matching LinkedIn Learning video if you will be working with Mongo.

 - When we use Mongo as a data source, `Entities` in our codebase will need to be annotated with slightly different annotations that are specific to storing data as Documents.